AntonioCarta/hpc2019_experiments/README.md

 - `--cd` changes the directory
 - `--set-env` set the environment variables

 The container executed with `ch-run` is running on the head node.
+Don't use the head to run long jobs.
+You should use it only to launch your jobs on the compute nodes.

 # Scheduling Jobs on the Cluster
-Since we do not have direct access to the compute nodes, we must use \verb!slurm! to schedule the jobs in parallel. `slurm` will take care of the allocation of the resources in a fair way for all the jobs.
+The schedule multiple jobs across the compute nodes we use `slurm`, that will take care of the allocation of the resources in a fair way for all the concurrent jobs.

 To do this, we need to create a submission script `submit.sh`, which will be run by slurm: